Gasoline

-Gasoline (North American English) or petrol (Commonwealth English) is a petrochemical product characterized as a transparent, yellowish and flammable liquid normally used as a fuel for spark-ignited internal combustion engines.
-When formulated as a fuel for engines, gasoline is chemically composed of organic compounds derived from the fractional distillation of petroleum and later chemically enhanced with gasoline additives.
+Gasoline (North American English) or petrol (in other English-speaking countries) is a petrochemical product, a transparent, yellowish and flammable liquid normally used as a fuel for spark-ignited internal combustion engines.
+It is chemically composed of organic compounds derived from the fractional distillation of petroleum and later chemically enhanced with gasoline additives.
 It is a high-volume profitable product produced in crude oil refineries.

-The ability of a particular gasoline blend to resist premature ignition (which causes knocking and reduces efficiency in reciprocating engines) is measured by its octane rating.
+The ability of a particular gasoline blend to resist premature ignition (which causes knocking and reduces efficiency in reciprocating engines) is measured by its octane rating or performance number.
 Tetraethyl lead was once widely used to increase the octane rating but is not used in modern automotive gasoline due to the health hazard.
-Aviation, off-road motor vehicles, and racing car engines still use leaded gasolines.
+Aviation, off-road motor vehicles, and some racing car engines still use leaded gasolines.
 Other substances are frequently added to gasoline to improve chemical stability and performance characteristics, control corrosion, and provide fuel system cleaning.
 Gasoline may contain oxygen-containing chemicals such as ethanol, MTBE, or ETBE to improve combustion.

 History and etymology

 English dictionaries show that the term gasoline originates from gas plus the chemical suffixes -ole and -ine.
 Petrol derives from the Medieval Latin word petroleum (L. petra, rock + oleum, oil).

 Interest in gasoline-like fuels started with the invention of internal combustion engines suitable for use in transportation applications.
 The so-called Otto engines were developed in Germany during the last quarter of the 19th century.
 The fuel for these early engines was a relatively volatile hydrocarbon obtained from coal gas.
-With a boiling point near 85 C (n-octane boils at 125.62 C), it was well suited for early carburetors (evaporators).
-The development of a "spray nozzle" carburetor enabled the use of less volatile fuels.
+With a boiling point near 85 C (n-octane boils at 125.62 C), it was well suited for early carburettors (evaporators).

+The development of a "spray nozzle" carburettor enabled the use of less volatile fuels.
 Further improvements in engine efficiency were attempted at higher compression ratios, but early attempts were blocked by the premature explosion of fuel, known as knocking.
 In 1891, the Shukhov cracking process became the world's first commercial method to break down heavier hydrocarbons in crude oil to increase the percentage of lighter products compared to simple distillation.